 The Assisted Living Waiver program is available for low-income seniors to receive subsidized care at approved Residential Care Facilities or Public Subsidized Housing.
 In order to be eligible for the program, you must be enrolled in Medi-Cal and having care needs on the level of a skilled nursing facility.
 While the applicant pays for room and board, Medi-Cal covers the services provided at the facility.
 Applicants will then be assessed by a registered nurse from a Care Coordination Agency.

-Once approved, you’ll have access to assistance to with your ADLs, transportation, social, and health-related services.
+Once approved, you’ll have access to assistance with your ADLs, transportation, social, and health-related services.
 The facility also provides meals, housekeeping, laundry, and recreational activities.

-In addition to assisted living services, you will have access to care coordination services as well nursing facility transition care coordination.
+In addition to assisted living services, you will have access to care coordination services as well as nursing facility transition care coordination.
 Care coordination services include assessment, developing ISPs (Individual Service Plans), arranging for services, and maintaining contact with you on a monthly basis.
 Nursing facility transition care coordination entails helping you transition from a nursing facility back into the community.

-If you are 65 or older, and an American citizen or permanent resident, you might be eligible for Medicare.
+If you are 65 or older and an American citizen or permanent resident, you might be eligible for Medicare.

-Medicare A covers inpatient services skilled nursing care, home health (if the provider is Medicare certified), hospice, and hospitalization.
+Medicare A covers inpatient services, skilled nursing care, home health (if the provider is Medicare-certified), hospice, and hospitalization.

 Medicare Part B covers outpatient care, medical supplies, preventative care, various therapies, durable medical equipment, and doctor’s services.